-Lithograph map within magazine and open pocket.
+Lithograph map.

 Dimensions

 410 by 610mm (16.25 by 24 inches).

 Notes

 Simms Campbell's magnificent map of 1930s Harlem.

 To succeed in a white-dominated society, Campbell, the first nationally-prominent African-American cartoonist, rarely used Black themes in his drawings.
 But he had close ties to Harlem's cultural "Renaissance" and this map was his most important early Black-related work, forgotten for decades because it appeared in the first issue of an obscure magazine for Manhattan night-owls which failed in a month.